Action Abroad 2013-14

 These programmes together provide a balance of academic and ministry training.

 Domboshawa House Theological College, Zimbabwe is supported by the Domboshawa Trust - a registered UK charity: Registration Number 298340

 1 Q Why support Zimbabwe?
-Isn’t Mugabe a terrible tyrant, leading a corrupt regime?
+Isn’t the ruling party a corrupt regime?

 2 Q Why fund a theological college?

 A. Roy Muzaziwa, the Principal of Dombosahwa House Theological College (DHTC), says that ‘Africa’s biggest need is leaders of integrity who are capable, who fear God, who are trustworthy, and who hate a dishonest gain (Ex 18:21).
 The college equips Zimbabwean Christians in leadership and ministry (broadly defined).